Ozsie/detekt-maven-plugin/README.md

     </plugins>
 </build>
 ```

-Alternatively, the configuration can be placed outside of the
+Alternatively, the configuration can be placed outside of the `<executions>`.
-`<executions>`.
-This allows the configuration be used when running goals
+This allows the configuration be used when running goals standalone.
-standalone

 ```xml
 <build>
     <plugins>